dqromney/markups/projects/training/amazon/aws/aws.md

 my learning path.
 I my role is "Developer", and my Area of Focus is "Developer at an AWS Partner".

 ##### AWS Technical Professional: (Completed 2021-03-09 with 83.33% ~ 25 points)
+This test took me about 30-45 minutes to complete.
+I was taking notes during the test.

 ###### Notes
 - Module 3: From Services to Solutions
     - Migration Strategies - The Six R's